yuhenghuang/yuhenghuang.github.io/source/_posts/random-point-in-circle.md

 The most straight forward algorithm would be sampling rejection.
-Following codes briefly explain the algorithem.
+Following codes briefly explain the algorithm.

 A class is initialized with the information of the circle, and a random point is produced after the last draw falls into the circle.